Expose services of type LoadBalancer¶

 This example shows how to expose microservices deployed in Kubernetes to clients outside the cluster using services of type LoadBalancer in a Citrix ADC dual-tier deployment.

 You can deploy Citrix ADC VPX, MPX, or CPX as a load balancer in Tier-1 to manage high scale North-South traffic to the microservices.
 In Tier-2, you can deploy Citrix ADC CPX as an intelligent L7 microservices router for North-South and East-West traffic.
-In this example, a Citrix ADC VPX (service of type LoadBalancer
+In this example, a Citrix ADC VPX (service of type LoadBalancer) is used in Tier-1 and a Citrix ADC CPX (Ingress) is used in Tier-2.

 The following diagram depicts the microservice deployment in this example.
 The deployment contains three services that are highlighted in blue, red, and green colors respectively.
 The deployment contains 12 pods running across two worker nodes.
 These deployments are logically categorized using Kubernetes namespaces.